Richard Liversidge: Other interests and involvements

 A member of several historical and game farmers' societies and associations, his interests covered a wide range of subjects.

-Liversidge was a founder member and moving spirit behind the establishment of the Historical Society of Kimberley and the Northern Cape (which he would characteristically refer to as the Hysterical Society), serving as chairman over many years.
+Liversidge was a founder member of the Historical Society of Kimberley and the Northern Cape (which he referred to as the Hysterical Society), serving as chairman over many years.
 Several of the society's publications were brought out at his instigation.

 Passionate about old buildings, Liversidge served on the National Monuments Council for 14 years from 1977 and was a recipient of the Cape Times Centenary Medal (1990) for outstanding achievements in the conservation of historical buildings.

 He served also on the councils of the Zoological Society of South Africa and the Wild Life Management Association.
-He had also been the last surviving founding member of the Cape Bird Club, the Western Cape branch of BirdLife South Africa.
+He was the last surviving founding member of the Cape Bird Club, the Western Cape branch of BirdLife South Africa.

-Recognition of his contribution to natural history included his being made a Fellow of the Linnean Society of London in 1994.
+His contributions to natural history were recognized in 1994 when he was made a Fellow of the Linnean Society of London.
 He was elected a Corresponding Fellow of the American Ornithologists' Union in 1974 and an Honorary Fellow in 1991.
 He was made a Fellow of the South African Museums Association in 1996.
 Other awards were for Game Conservation in Cape Province (1976), a Merit Award from the Northern Cape Game Ranchers' Association (1990), a Lifetime Achiever Award from the Kimberley Publicity Association (2002) and an Annual Scroll and (posthumous) Gold Medal from the Wildlife and Environment Society of South Africa (2002).

-Liversidge was a long-time and valued member of the Rotary Club of Kimberley (part of the worldwide service organisation Rotary International), serving as its president in 1976/77.
-Through Rotary he made significant contributions to the Kimberley, South African and International communities and was famed in the club as an impromptu speaker of note.
+Liversidge was a long-time member of the Rotary Club of Kimberley (part of the worldwide service organisation Rotary International), serving as its president in 1976/77.
+Through Rotary he made significant contributions to the Kimberley, South African and International communities.
 In 1991 he was made a Paul Harris Fellow in recognition of his services to Rotary and to the community.